Fantasy Male Name Generator

 How are Fantasy Male names created?

-They are built from local name lists, surnames or titles, meanings, and lore snippets.
+They are built from local syllable pools and lore snippets.

 Can I use these names in my book?